UBC-MDS/DSCI-532_2024_19_food-price-tracker/reports/m1_proposal.md

 - She notices that the price of rice is nearing a governmental threshold of concern and decides to investigate further.
 - Ms. Tiffany selects the rice category and adjusts the time period to view recent 2-year price trends.
 She identifies a slight upward trend in rice prices over the past month that arouses her concern.
 - To understand if this trend is national or regional, she views the geospatial chart provided illustrating rice price distributions across regions.
 She observes that prices in Kansai region are significantly higher than the national average.
 - Ms. Tiffany shares her findings and conclusions with stakeholders and proposes policy measures to lower rice prices in the affected region.
-She also notifies relavent departments to consider emergency aid operations to address any immediate food demand concerns before her policy normalizes rice prices.
+She also notifies relevent departments to consider emergency aid operations to address any immediate food demand concerns before her policy normalizes rice prices.
 - She safeguards public well-being in the affected region through the use of our platform.

 ### Private Sector